zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2021-02-20: At Tools > Manage Teams, it is now possible to change the team jersey styles used for cartoon players. [[1]](https://old.reddit.com/r/BasketballGM/comments/loggnj/shot_locations_tables_are_now_shot_locations_and/)

+* 2021-02-20: In BBGM, "Shot Locations" tables are now "Shot Locations and Feats" and they also show double doubles, triple doubles, quadruple doubles, and five by fives. [[1]](https://old.reddit.com/r/BasketballGM/comments/loggnj/shot_locations_tables_are_now_shot_locations_and/)

 * 2021-02-20: In BBGM, decreased the steal rate to be a bit more realistic.

 * 2021-02-20: On the roster page in past seasons, players still on the current team are highlighted.